larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 privileges have been indefinitely suspended from a forum may request reinstatement.
 Requests for reinstatement
-may be made only a year after the initial decision, and then only annually afterwards.
+may be made no earlier than a year after the initial decision, and then only annually afterwards.

 Any such request must be